Arunkhola: Commerce

 Arunkhola lies between Butwal (63 km) and Narayan Ghat (52 km), two major cities of Nepal.
 It is a major market for Eastern Palpa.
 Arunkhola is not that far from India either, a 3 hours walk to Triveni, a border town.
 It has a potential of becoming a major business hub in the area.

 While a large number of people in Arunkhola rely on business, its economy is still mainly based on agriculture, service and trade.
 There are big markets all around Arunkhola.
 There is also a big community of ex-servicemen of the British and Indian Army, an ex-service men colony in the south of Arunkhola.
-Arunkhola is about 3 km north of Narayani river and Charkoshe Jhhadi - the largest forest of Nepal and the home of wild animals such as Rhinos, Tigers, etc.

-There are five 'A' level banks and some small co-operatives in operation.
+Arunkhola is about 3 km north of Narayani river and Charkoshe Jhhadi - the largest forest of Nepal and the home of wild animals such as Rhinos, Tigers, etc. There are five 'A' level banks and some small co-operatives in operation.
 The villages around Arunkhola are Bhiuran, Kusunde, Tamaspur, Belhani, Khayarsal, Karamghari and Charikun.
 Arunkhola being a relatively new town, it is possible to see people from almost all parts of Nepal in Arunkhola.

 Population

-According to the 2011 Census 4265 people lives in 1028 households.
-This includes 1926 males and 2339 females.
+According to the 2011 Census, 4,265 people live in 1,028 households.
+This includes 1,926 males and 2,339 females.